canonical/charmed-etcd-operator/docs/how-to/migrate-to-charmed-etcd.md

 s3cmd mb s3://etcd-backups-test-bucket/ --access_key=<your-access-key> --secret_key=<your-secret>
 ```

-With the following command, you can upload the backup file `etcd-backup.db` to the just created bucket
+With the following command, you can upload the backup file `etcd-backup.db` to the newly created bucket
 (replace placeholders with your credentials again):

 ```text